basho/basho_docs/source/languages/en/riak/dev/advanced/cap-controls.md

 ## W Value and Write Fault Tolerance

-Riak also enables you to supply a W value (`w`) that specifies how many nodes must report success on writes for the write to be considered successful---a direct analogy to R. This allows Riak to provide write availability even when nodes are down or laggy.
+As with read requests, writes to Riak are sent to all N nodes that are know to be currently responsible for the data.
+The W value (`w`) enables you to specify how many nodes must report success on writes for the write to be considered successful---a direct analogy to R. This allows Riak to provide write availability even when nodes are down or laggy.

 As with R, you can set W to any value between 1 and N. The same performance vs. fault tolerance trade-offs that apply to R apply to W.

 As an example, let's create and activate a bucket type with `w` set to `3`: